Shad0wHunt3r200/minecraft-mods-maceutilshud/README.md

 **Planned next version:** 0.3.0

 ### ✨ Features
-Working on a new part of the mod, the combat utils (blocks fallen, elytra angle etc.)
+Working on a new part of the mod
 The item counter will receive updates to customization later on.

 ### 🪲 Bugfixes